Nutraceutical: Market

 The modern nutraceutical market developed in Japan during the 1980s.
 In contrast to the natural herbs and spices used as folk medicine for centuries throughout Asia, the nutraceutical industry grew alongside the expansion of modern technology in the early 21st century.

-The market for nutraceuticals is projected to grow to about 614 billion euros (approx. US$675 billion; 2023) by the year 2027.
+The market for nutraceuticals is projected to grow to about 614 billion euros per year (approx. US$675 billion; 2023) by 2027.

 Etymology

-The word "nutraceutical" is a portmanteau of the words "nutrition" and "pharmaceutical", coined in 1989 by Stephen L. DeFelice.
+The word "nutraceutical" is a portmanteau of "nutrition" and "pharmaceutical", coined in 1989 by Stephen L. DeFelice.

 Criticism

-Because nutraceuticals are unregulated, these supplements are sold by marketing hype rather than being based on actual clinical evidence.
+Critics argue that, because the term "nutraceutical" lacks a consistent regulatory definition, some products are marketed with claims that exceed the available clinical evidence.
 There is no compelling evidence for efficacy in nutraceuticals.
 After scientists disputed the benefits of nutraceuticals, such as probiotics in yogurt, Danone was forced to pay a large financial penalty for falsely claiming its products Actimel and Activia boosted the immune system.

-Some scientists claim, there are no internationally defined properties of nutraceuticals.
+Some scientists point out that there are no internationally defined properties of nutraceuticals.
 Due to the vague, undiscriminating evidence for the biological effects of nutraceutical products, few experts have proposed abandoning the term.